-Who can resist a warm quesadilla with melted cheese, add avocado and bacon and delish.
+Who can resist a warm quesadilla with melted cheese, add avocado and bacon, and delish.

 The tortillas should be buttered and ready to go, the tortillas get put on the griddle butter side down.
-Add your toppings and place the second tortilla on top, butter side up, so that when it is flipped the the butter side will be the one touching the griddle surface.
-Once you put the tortilla on the griddle you will only have a couple minutes to get them covered in goodies before they need to be flipped, so it’s best to have all ingredients ready.
+Add your toppings and place the second tortilla on top, butter side up, so that when it is flipped the butter side will be the one touching the griddle surface.
+Once you put the tortilla on the griddle you will only have a couple of minutes to get them covered in goodies before they need to be flipped, so it’s best to have all ingredients ready.

-Flipping tips: For easier flipping you will want cheese on the top and bottom tortilla because it will help hold everything together.
-If cooking on the stove top in a skillet, when ready to flip place a large plate on top of the quesadilla in the pan, grab your pan by the handle, and flip it over onto the plate.
+Flipping tips: For easier flipping, you will want cheese on the top and bottom tortillas because it will help hold everything together.
+If cooking on the stovetop in a skillet, when ready to flip place a large plate on top of the quesadilla in the pan, grab your pan by the handle, and flip it over onto the plate.
 Then slide the quesadilla back into your pan to cook the other side.
 For those that still have trouble flipping, the half-moon technique is much easier to flip than a quesadilla made with two tortillas.
 Spread your filling over only half of the tortilla, then fold the other half over the filling and pat it down.
 To flip slide the spatula under the curved edge and flip over the folded edge.
 Or use smaller tortillas which are easier to flip.

 You can use sliced or shredded cheese in quesadillas.
 I used a mixture of sharp white cheddar and mild orange cheddar.
 Monterey, Colby or Pepper Jack are also good choices for quesadillas.